Parametrizations of $k$-Nonnegative Matrices: Cluster Algebras and $k$-Positivity Tests: Background

 \begin{definition} The cluster algebra generated by the seed associated to any double wiring diagram is the \emph{total positivity cluster algebra}. \end{definition} This cluster algebra has rank $(n-1)^2$ and every seed gives a positivity test.
 Notice that in general, this cluster algebra contains seeds that do not correspond to a double wiring diagram.
 In fact, there are extended clusters that contain variables that are not matrix minors---other rational functions in the matrix entries can appear.
 For $n\geq 4$, there are infinitely many such variables, and infinitely many clusters in the total positivity cluster algebra.

 \begin{example} We will be using the $n=3$ case as a recurring example throughout the next two sections.
 For convenience, we'll relabel the entries of our $3\times 3$ as shown below:

-This lets us easily refer to $2\times 2$ minors: an uppercase letter will denote the $2 \times 2$ minor formed by picking rows and columns that do not contain the lowercase version of the letter.
-For example, $A := ej - fh$.
+We can now refer to the $2\times 2$ minors with uppercase letters.
+Each uppercase letter will denote the $2\times 2$ minor formed by the rows and columns that do not contain the corresponding lowercase letter.
+For example, $A$ is the $2\times 2$ minor obtained from the rows and columns that do not contain $a$, so $A := ej - fh$.
 In this case there are only two non-minor extended cluster variables.
 These are $K := aA - \det M$ and $L := jJ - \det M$ (see Exercise~1.4.4 of \cite{ClustAlgBook}). \end{example}